thuibr/website/README.md

 - [ ] Modify notes for recipe
 - [ ] url is unique
 - [ ] url does not contain tracking info
+- [ ] authorization for adding/editing/removing a recipe